timfox456/java-fsd/restaurant-frontend/README.md

 ● HTML: To define the content of the website

-● Bootstrap: To build the website
+● Bootstrap: To build the website (this is required)

 ● JavaScript: To handle events and responses

-● JQuery: To include JavaScript plugins like modals, tooltips, etc.
+● JQuery (Optional): To include JavaScript plugins like modals, tooltips, etc.   (Use of JQuery beyond that portion used for bootstrap is optional.)

 ### The following requirements should be met: